[Retire Early]

 #1 Taxes-- What gets taxed, and what gets subsidized, is the truest measure of a nation's priorities.

 In America, we tend to tax working people and small business owners up the wazoo.
-Inherited wealth gets a pass (e.g., America's large multigenerational fortures are mostly the result of the lack of taxation, rather than whatever productive activity the first generation workers were up to) and qualified dividends and capital gains are taxed at a much lower rate than wage and salary income.
+Inherited wealth gets a pass (e.g., America's large multigenerational fortures are mostly the result of the lack of taxation, rather than whatever productive activity the first generation innovators and workers were up to) and qualified dividends and capital gains are taxed at a much lower rate than wage and salary income.

 FICA punishes working people even more.
 You secure your full Medicare benefit with just 40 quarters (10 years) of work.
 You gain no additional Medicare benefit from FICA taxes paid beyond that.
 For a person with an income triggering the maximum FICA tax, you get very little benefit from working past the age where your Average Indexed Monthly Earnings (AIME) exceeds the 2nd bend point of the calculation.
 That would be about age 45 for someone paying max FICA starting in their mid to late 20's.
 If you happened to retire right at the top of the 2nd bend point, you'd be getting 77% of the maximum monthly Social Security benefit while only paying about half the FICA taxes.
 There's not much of a case for working beyond that.
 (See: Why high income 40 year old retirees still get crazy big Social Security checks at age 62 )